2024 Guide to Magdalena Bay's Gray Whale Season

 Magdalena Bay is a mecca for wildlife lovers and wildlife itself.
 Secreted behind Isla Santa Margarita, Magdalena and Santo Domingo, the tranquil bay is a favorite playground and important breeding lagoon for gray whales.

 Every year they travel south from Alaska to spend their winter in Mexico to give birth, mate, raise their calves—and play with their human visitors.
 The protected, calm lagoons are the ideal destination for gray whales to birth and raise their young.

 Though Magdalena Bay is a favored destination for adventurists, you won’t see crowds of pangas crusting over the water.
 Whale watching is carefully regulated here, so it’s just you and the whales coming out to see you.

 ARE THERE GRAY WHALES IN MAGDALENA BAY YET?

 The answer?
-Baja whale watching may be a year-round activity, but gray whale season peaks in the winter months of January-March.
-By January 2020, pregnant gray whale mothers and single females looking to mate have arrived in Magdalena Bay.
-The remaining majority of the pods reach Baja’s calving lagoons by February to mid-March.
+Baja whale watching may be a year-round activity, but gray whale season peaks in the winter months of January-April.
+By January 2024, pregnant gray whale mothers and single females looking to mate have arrived in Magdalena Bay.
+They also frequent two other Baja bays, San Ignacio and Laguna Ojo de Liebre (or Scammon’s Lagoon).

 HOW LONG CAN YOU SEE GRAY WHALES IN MAGDALENA BAY?